'Heaviest hail in 20 years': Orchard owners fear for Hawke's Bay stonefruit after storm

 A Hawke's Bay orchard owner says the hailstorm that hit the region was the heaviest in 20 years, and could have significant consequences for the summer fruit season.

-Ruby Glen Orchard owner Doug McPhail said the one blessing of the storm on Tuesday, which coated Napier in hail, and caused flooding in Flaxmere, was that it wasn't two weeks later.
+Ruby Glen Orchard owner Doug McPhail said the one blessing of the storm on Tuesday, which coated Napier in hail and caused flooding in Flaxmere, was that it wasn't two weeks later.

 The McPhail family has owned and operated the boutique orchard on the south side of Napier city since 1997.

-They produce a range of diverse products including berry fruit, cherries, summerfruit and sub tropicals.
+They produce a range of diverse products including berry fruit, cherries, summerfruit and subtropicals.

-With the season underway, cherry blossoms could be the crop most hurt by the storm.
+With the season under way, cherry blossoms could be the crop most hurt by the storm.

 "Cherries are in blossom.
 Some in 100 per cent blossom, some in 50 to 80 per cent blossom.